-AI · The 2026 reading
+AI · The 2026 evaluation

-For international companies entering or operating across the US, EU, UK, UAE, and APAC, where AI buyer agents, generative search engines, and regulatory regimes have rewritten how a cross-border surface is read, evaluated, and filtered.
+For international companies entering or operating across the US, EU, UK, UAE, and APAC, where AI buyer agents, generative search engines, and regulatory regimes have rewritten how a cross-border surface is evaluate, evaluated, and filtered.

-Where AI changed the cross-border reading.
+Where AI changed the cross-border evaluation.

 01 · Procurement